chr15k/http-command-generator/docs/USER_GUIDE.md

 ## Introduction

 HTTP Command Generator is a PHP library that allows you to generate CLI commands for HTTP requests using a fluent builder pattern.
-It supports cURL and wget commands out of the box and is designed to be extended to support other command formats.

 ## Getting Started